-Crossroads is a gym that uses primarily kettlebells.
-The owner expressed interest that the logo express a feminine strength.
-Now the use of gender in design can be a touchy subject, but I saw it as a fun challenge and it actually helped open up both the use of this bold, expressive font that still feels classic and the smooth fluidity of the CR within the kettlebell as symbol itself.
+Crossroads is a gym that primarily uses kettlebells.
+The owner expressed interest that the logo conveys a feminine strength.
+The use of gender in design can be a touchy subject, but I saw it as a fun challenge, and it actually helped open up both the use of a bold, expressive font that still feels classic and the smooth fluidity of the CR within the kettlebell as symbol itself.

 Final Logo Design

 There are essentially two versions of the logo that are used in different applications.
 One with the symbol on top, and one with the symbol side-by-side with the wordmark.
-This allows the logo to be placed on the website and business cards without taking up a crazy amount of space.
+By creating two versions, it allows the logo to be placed on the website and business cards without taking up a crazy amount of space.

 Principles of logo design used

-One thing many solid logo designs have in common is that they still look good if the design is in grayscale or even black and white.
-For designs for grayscale printed material or hats and shirt where only one or a couple inks can be used this is almost a requirement.
-Going with a cheap logo, the designer might not even consider applications of the logo (and perhaps you’re not either,) and when it’s time to create supporting elements for the project you could run into problems.
+One thing many solid logo designs have in common is they still look good if the design is in grayscale or even black and white.
+It’s almost a requirement for grayscale printed material or hats and shirts where only one or a couple inks can be used.
+Going with a cheap logo, the designer might not even consider applications of the logo (and perhaps you’re not either), and when it’s time to create supporting elements for the project you could run into problems.

 From the client:

-I loved sitting with the guys from Sound Temple and getting down to the root of what Sound Temple is intended to do.
-In fact, the name Sound Temple was a creation of mine in the process of looking for the name with guys who created it.
-Sound Temple was intended to bring meaning into the process of a recording studio.
+I loved sitting with the guys from Sound Temple and getting down to the root of Sound Temple’s purpose.
+In fact, the name Sound Temple was a creation of mine in the process of looking for a name with the guys.
+The purpose of Sound Temple is to bring meaning into the process of a recording studio.
 To cater to the tastes of musicians who wanted a deeper experience while they worked with the sound technicians in the space.

-Taking deep inspiration from some European hand-lettered logo marks before hand-lettering had a resurgence lately I started with the wordmark.
+Taking deep inspiration from European hand-lettered logo marks and started with the wordmark.
 From there the symbolism of the pagoda that encompasses the wordmark gives a natural and flowing quality to the design that is perfect for a recording studio.
-Several clients who have come to me afterwards have noted Sound Temple’s logo design as a reason for coming to me, and peers in the design field compliment it as well.
+Several clients who have come to me afterward have noted Sound Temple’s logo design as a reason for coming to me, and peers in the design field compliment it as well.

 Why my experience of working on this matters to your project

 There are certain things you can have done by an inexperienced person and get away with it, but logo design requires finesse and depth of knowledge in the subject of branding and marketing.
-Through designing this with the Sound Temple team, and working with other businesses and organizations I’ve been seasoned to be ready for curveballs, become deeply interested in the psychology of how design effects the human mind, and had time to experiment with how visual design elements effect action.
+Through designing Sound Temple’s logo with their team, and working with other businesses and organizations, I’m experienced and ready for curveballs.
+I’m also deeply interested in the psychology of how design affects the human mind, and I’ve experimented with how visual design elements affect action.

 That’s right.
 Enthusiasm.
 Ralph Waldo Emerson said, “Nothing great was ever achieved without enthusiasm.”
-I believe that the enjoyment I feel from my client’s success is one of the best assets I have in working with them on creating a compelling brand.
-What’s the action we want your best customer to take?
+I believe that the enjoyment I feel from my client’s success is one of the best assets I have working with them on creating a compelling brand.
+I always try to answer: what’s the action we want your best customer to take?
 Everything I do in the design of your new logo will reflect that understanding.